 - Disable Include Columns with No Data.
 Press OK.

 - Once you have located that there is missing data, then you can re-download it by right clicking with your Pointing device before the missing data in the chart and select Delete and Download Data.
 Or select Edit >> Delete All Data and Download from the main menu to re-download all the data in the chart.

 This section provides a discussion of why large volume trades cannot be identified and when they are identified, they do not have any definite significance.

 - First and foremost, a large trade does not fill all at once.
 An order for 100 contracts likely will fill in many smaller orders as it is matched with smaller orders.
 It is unlikely that there is going to be a matching 100 contract order to fill it.
 Therefore, the activity of large traders, simply cannot be tracked.
 Combining trades of the same side, the same time and same price is also not a reliable means to detect a large trade.

-- A large trader most likely will enter a series of smaller orders.
-For example, if they want to sell 100 contracts, they can enter 100 orders of 1 lot each very simply using a computer algorithm.
+- A large trader may enter a series of smaller orders.
+For example, if they want to sell 100 contracts, they can enter 100 orders of 1 lot each very simply using a computer program.
 This could be part of a high-frequency trading strategy.
 Making it impossible to even identify the large order to begin with.
-And as we indicated in the previous items, it is still not possible to reliably identify a large order.
+And as we indicated in the previous items, it is still not possible to reliably identify a large order in many cases.

 - You have no idea why a large trader is entering the order that they are.
 It is not a predictive of short-term price movement.
 There can be numerous reasons.

 - For every order there is both a buyer and a seller.
 So in the case where you see a large order go through, what does it mean?
 Can you answer this question definitively?
 If not, then obviously the trade in and of itself, does not mean much of anything.

 - You have no idea as to the timeframe the large trader is trading in.
 It could be 5 minutes, or it could be 3 months.
 Although in the short-term, a position they put on may be a loss, it could be a profit over a longer timeframe.